mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/kustomize.md

 - Set an image in the kustomization file
 `kustomize edit set image {{busybox=alpine:3.6}}`

-- Search for kubernetes resources in the current directory to be added to the kustomization file `kustomize create --autodetect`
+- Search for Kubernetes resources in the current directory to be added to the kustomization file `kustomize create --autodetect`